Take care of your people. Grow your business. Secure your future.

 If you have questions, we have answers.

-Higginbotham’s team of experienced group health insurance specialists is here to answer your questions and help transform your uncertainties into opportunities.
+Our dedicated team of group health insurance specialists is here to provide answers and to help transform your uncertainties into opportunities.

-While a PPO does not require a PCP referral to visit a specialist and may extend some degree of coverage for out-of-network service providers, out-of-network services often carry higher out-of-pocket costs.
+And, out-of-network services, including specialists, are available, even without a PCP referral.
+But, while a PPO may extend some degree of coverage to out-of-network service providers, these often carry higher out-of-pocket costs.

-With pricing outside of the traditional rates set by insurance carriers or rented networks, reference-based pricing can help reduce out-of-pocket costs.
+With pricing outside of the traditional rates set by insurance carriers or rented networks, reference-based pricing may help to reduce out-of-pocket costs.

 Your team is going to have a lot of questions about their health insurance.
 Here’s some insight to help give them the answers they need.